 Benoordenhout (convenient for Shell Central Offices)

 Voorburg & Leidschendam (convenient for The British Junior School at Mariahoeve and the Junior School in Leidschenveen) Also reasonably convenient for the Shell offices in The Hague and Rijswijk.
 Here you will find a mix of expatriates of different nationalities.
 Good public transport system.
-Town/City Approx. distance from The Hague Est. Driving time

-Wassenaar (convenient for The American School) A village with typical Dutch charm, popular with the diplomatic community.
+Wassenaar (convenient for The American School) A village with typical Dutch charm, popular within the diplomatic community.
 The preferred location for families with children at the American school, also popular for the British Senior School in Voorschoten.
 Houses range from modest to palatial, but expect to pay more than in most other areas.
 Very densely populated with expatriates!
 Please note there is no train station in Wassenaar but there is a regular bus service.
 Shell offices in The Hague and Rijswijk are easy to get to by car or bike.

 Voorschoten (convenient for The British Senior School and the Junior School in Leidschenveen).
 Another charming Dutch village on the River Vliet.
 Excellent train and bus service to The Hague.